 - CT Scan Technologist

 These professionals give patients CT or CAT scans.
 The instruments for these tests require patients to lie down on a test bed and stay still while technologists record images.
 CT technologists may need to help patients on and off the bed.
 These professionals typically work in hospitals and imaging centers.

 These technologists operate MRI equipment, which takes images of organs and soft tissues within the body.
 They must ensure patients follow all guidelines, remain calm, and stay still for the scans.
 These professionals often take responsibility for the cleanliness and safety of their MRI rooms.

-Sometimes called radiologic technicians, X-ray technicians check for bone and hard tissue problems.
+X-ray technologists check for bone and hard tissue problems.
 Hospitals, nursing homes, physicians' practices, and imaging centers hire these professionals.
 In hospitals, they can work for dedicated units, like the emergency department or pediatric ward.

 Master's Degree in Radiology

 Master's programs hone management, advanced radiology, and research skills.
 These abilities allow radiology professionals to move into higher-paying positions with more responsibilities.